Frequently Asked Questions

 3. Several other metadata required for the next invocations.

-How can I get docker images with updates and how will those be distinguished?
+How can I get Docker images with updates and how will those be distinguished?

-The <docker-file-version> represents the docker file version that was used to build this image for reference purposes (you may disregard this value).
+The <docker-file-version> represents the Docker file version that was used to build this image for reference purposes (you may disregard this value).

 <product-name>:<product-version>.<update-level>-<docker-file-version>-[OS]